lahiru1115/Railway-Management-System/README.md

 ![Cover Photo](public/static/screenshots/Header.png)

 Welcome to the Railway Management System!
 This web-based application is designed to streamline railway operations and provide a convenient platform for managing train schedules, delays, cancellations, and ticket reservations.
-Built using React, Material UI, Firebase, and Node.js, the Railway Management System offers a comprehensive solution for railway administrators.
+Built using React, Material UI and Firebase, the Railway Management System offers a comprehensive solution for railway administrators.

 ## Features